Challenging a Social Security Scotland benefit decision

 by phone - by phoning Social Security Scotland.
 Take a note of the date, time and who you speak to

-online - for Adult Disability Payment and Child Disability Payment you can ask for a re-determination online at mygov.scot.
+online - check if you can ask for a re-determination online at mygov.scot.

 Social Security Scotland - Re-determinations